netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

 **Note:**

 - When GeoNetwork manages the database connection pool, PostGIS database is the only database that can hold the spatial index in the database.
 All other database choices hold the spatial index as a shapefile.
 If using PostGIS, two pools of database connections are created.
 The first is managed and configured using parameters in this section, the second is created by GeoTools and cannot be configured.
-If you want to use the database to hold the spatial index you should use the JNDI configuration described in the next section because it uses a single, configurable database pool through GeoTools.
+This approach is now *deprecated*: if you want to use the database to hold the spatial index you *should* use the JNDI configuration described in the next section because it uses a single, configurable database pool through GeoTools as well as the more modern NG (Next Generation) GeoTools datastore factories.
-- advanced: if you are using the subversion metadata history/versioning feature, you should set the default transaction isolation to SERIALIZED ie. you should have `<defaultTransactionIsolation>SERIALIZABLE</defaultTransactionIsolation>` in your database config.
-The reason for this is that prior to a commit the current state of a versioned metadata record and its properties (privileges, status, owner, categories) is read and stored in the subversion repository.
-If transactions are not serialized then there is a small chance that another transaction may commit other/more changes before the changes to the metadata state in the current transaction are recorded.
-The exception to this rule is ORACLE which appears to fail to serialize transactions that other systems serialize without issues.
-Do not use SERIALIZABLE with Oracle, instead use READ_COMMITTED.
-For more on transaction isolation see http://en.wikipedia.org/wiki/Isolation_%28database_systems%29.
+- For more on transaction isolation see http://en.wikipedia.org/wiki/Isolation_%28database_systems%29.

 Database connection pool managed by the container